 Death and Funeral Payments Benefit – Available to those who have lost a family member or loved one in an auto accident in Ontario.

 Drivers may purchase additional benefits when securing automotive insurance.
 Additional benefits include care giving and housekeeping.

 Are you concerned that your Statutory Accident Benefits won’t cover your accident expenses?
-Schedule a free case evaluation with a car accident lawyer at Preszler Law to find out your options– call 1-800-JUSTICE®.
+Schedule a free case evaluation with a car accident lawyer at Preszler Injury Lawyers to find out your options– call 1-800-JUSTICE®.